Svastik73/Dias/README.md

-Note: This site wont work on github-pages ... <br>
+Note: This site wont work on github-pages ...
+Look out for methods at last. <br>
-To run it local:

 <br>

 <h2> Video </h2>